resurgo-genetics/gatk/scripts/cnv_wdl/somatic/README.md

 The reference used must be the same between PoN and case samples.

 - ``CNVSomaticBAMWorkflow.targets`` -- (optional) Target file (NOT in bed format) that was used to describe the baits in capture (exome) samples.
 Please run ``ConvertBedToTargetFile`` to convert a BED file to a target file.
 If provided, then WES workflow will be run; otherwise, WGS workflow will be run.
-- ``CNVSomaticBAMWorkflow.common_sites`` -- List of common sites to use for collecting allelic counts.
+- ``CNVSomaticBAMWorkflow.common_sites`` -- Picard or GATK-style interval list of common sites to use for collecting allelic counts.
 - ``CNVSomaticBAMWorkflow.read_count_pon`` -- Path to read-count PoN created by the panel workflow.
 - ``CNVSomaticBAMWorkflow.bam`` -- File path or storage location (depending on backend) of the BAM index.
 - ``CNVSomaticBAMWorkflow.bam_idx`` -- File path or storage location (depending on backend) of the BAM file index.